TosbackCgusBridge-Bot/CGUs-versions/Businessinsider/Privacy Policy.md

     *   Tools
     *   Media
     *   Enterprise
-    *   ScienceThe Long-Dreaded Antitrust Case Against Google Looks Like It Will Finally Happen The Long-Dreaded Antitrust Case Against Google Looks Like It Will Finally Happen How The iPad Mini Will Embarrass Microsoft's Surface Tablet We're Giving Away A Ticket To IGNITION!
+    *   ScienceAmazon And Apple Don't Need The Government's Help Destroying Google Amazon And Apple Don't Need The Government's Help Destroying Google How The iPad Mini Will Embarrass Microsoft's Surface Tablet We're Giving Away A Ticket To IGNITION!
 Workday Stock Soars 72% On IPO Space Shuttle Endeavour's Journey Through LA Costs Nearly $1 Million Per Mile
 *   Finance
     *   Clusterstock
     *   Your Money
-    *   Broker CenterThe SEC Is Building A New $2.5 Million System To Track Market Data In Real Time — Here's Why It's Child's Play The SEC Is Building A New $2.5 Million System To Track Market Data In Real Time — Here's Why It's Child's Play If You're Tweeting For Money, Expect To Lose Some Friends The SEC Is Building A New $2.5 Million System To Track Market Data In Real Time — Here's Why It's Child's Play
+    *   Broker CenterCheck Out The Star-Studded Event That Had Hedge Funders Rocking Out For Charity This Week Check Out The Star-Studded Event That Had Hedge Funders Rocking Out For Charity This Week What Really Happens If You Lose Your Photo I.D.
+Before Your Flight Check Out The Star-Studded Event That Had Hedge Funders Rocking Out For Charity This Week
-*   Markets David Rosenberg Brought Down The House With This Depressing Presentation At A Conference This Week
+*   Markets Morgan Stanley Found Two Red Flags In This Week's Trade Report, And Now Its Forecast For Next Quarter Is Not Pretty
 *   Politics
     *   Politics
     *   Defense
     *   Law &.
-OrderGALLUP: Mitt Romney Expands His Lead Over Obama GALLUP: Mitt Romney Expands His Lead Over Obama This Immense Drone Rescues Sailors From Places You Don't Even Want To Imagine Ted Bundy and 9 Other Famous People Who Couldn't Handle Law School
+OrderGALLUP: Mitt Romney Keeps A 2-Point Lead Over Obama GALLUP: Mitt Romney Keeps A 2-Point Lead Over Obama This Is One Of The Most Remarkable Survival Stories You Will Ever Read Ted Bundy and 9 Other Famous People Who Couldn't Handle Law School
 *   Strategy
     *   Strategy
-    *   CareersA Few Interesting Details About What Marissa Mayer And Yahoo Are Up To A Few Interesting Details About What Marissa Mayer And Yahoo Are Up To The Secret The Smartest People In The World Know That You Don't
+    *   CareersWhat Success Really Looks Like vs. What People Think It Looks Like What Success Really Looks Like vs. What People Think It Looks Like 23 Companies With Employee Perks That Will Make You Jealous
-*   Entertainment A Devastating Analysis Of Kim Kardashian's Private Equity Deals
+*   Entertainment The Surprising Last Words Of 11 Famous Men
-*   Advertising In Old Nike Ads, Lance Armstrong Talks About Doping But Doesn't Actually Deny It
+*   Advertising 15 Ads That Changed The Way We Think About Gays And Lesbians
 *   Retail Billabong Has A Secret That's Terrifying Investors
 *   Sports ALEX RODRIGUEZ BENCHED FOR GAME 5
 *   Life